JKonTiki/pizza/readme.md

 ## Specs

+* It can read size input and calculate it into a price returned to the user
+  * Example Input: a small pizza
+  * Example Output: [price *= 3]
+* It can read user topping selections and calculate them as members of an array
+  * Example Input: pepperoni and cheese on a small pizza
+  * Example Output: [price += (number of toppings)*.50]
 * It can read user inputs and calculate them into a price returned to the user
   * Example Input: pepperoni and cheese on a small pizza
   * Example Output: "$7.00"